NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/source/parsing.md

 ## How to select parsing options for RAG use cases for chat interfaces
 1. In Chat or Bot: The ⚙ icon below the chat box can be clicked.
-2. In the **RAG + Generation Config Options**, selection can be made between:
+2. In the **RAG + Generation Config Options** under "PDF Parsing Options", selection can be made among:
-   - **Native Parser** (default, fastest)
+   - **Digital** (default, fastest)
    - **OCR** (for image-based documents)
    - **Vision Model** (for documents rich in images or requiring visual context)

 ## Conclusion

 This document described what parsing is and how Model HQ uses different parsing methods to extract and structure information from uploaded documents.
 Parsing is the critical first step that transforms raw document content into machine-readable format, enabling AI models to accurately search, analyze, and answer questions about the content.
-Model HQ provides three parsing options—Native Parser for standard text-based documents, OCR for image-based or scanned documents, and Vision Model for complex layouts with multimodal content.
+Model HQ provides three parsing options—Digital Parser for standard text-based documents, OCR for image-based or scanned documents, and Vision Model for complex layouts with multimodal content.
 The appropriate parsing method can be selected based on document type and content complexity to ensure optimal accuracy and performance.